I DO THIS EVERY MORNING…

 XERO ==> Train at Home With No Equipment

-- After 6 to 8 hours of being asleep we are pretty dehydrated, so it’s important to start off the day drinking 20-24 ounces of room temperature water before you do anything else!
+- After 6 to 8 hours of sleep we are pretty dehydrated, so it’s important to start off the day drinking 20-24 ounces of room temperature water before you even eat breakfast!

-- Next I recommend doing two one-minute bar hangs every day regardless of whether you’re planning to work out or not.
+- Next for your healthy morning routine, I recommend doing two one-minute bar hangs every day regardless of whether you’re planning to work out or not.
 Each minute has a distinct purpose.

 - The first minute of bar hang helps decompress the spine and stretches the hips, thoracic and mid-back areas.